 In a picture the world is now all too familiar with protesters have been met with a heavy hand by state police , who rather than arresting those that caused the mess, have been using excessive force against those who want to see real change to the financial system.

 However protesters aren’t all peaceful, and really who can blame them?
-Spain is the fourth biggest economy in the eurozone but has essentially been sold down the river to financial criminals and EU fascists.
+Spain is the fourth biggest economy in the eurozone but has essentially been sold down the river to financial crooks.
 They’re stuck in a double-dip recession with a quarter of the population out of work, including half of young people.

 Spanish coal workers are at the forefront of austerity and have decided enough is enough.
 Armed with homemade rockets, slingshots and rocks they have managed to force officers completely out of the town of Cirena in northern Spain .